 - On-call support – Some employers prefer to have their application support team on-call to address issues.
 Employers might only reach out to application support as needed in other cases.

-- Write reports and maintain detailed records – A big part of application support is keeping detailed records and reports of all technical issues, solutions, downtime, etc. Key stakeholders and management use these reports to decide what software solutions and technologies to invest in or discard.
+- Write reports and maintain detailed records – A big part of application support is keeping detailed records and reports of all system issues, solutions, downtime, etc. Key stakeholders and management use these reports to decide what software solutions and technologies to invest in or discard.

 The Different Types of Application Support

-Now that you have a better understanding of what application support is let’s cover the common types of application support.
+Now that you have a better understanding of what application support is let’s cover the common types of application technical support.
 If you hire an outside provider to be your application support team, they might not be able to provide all of these support services.
 The different types of application support are:

 - First-level support

 - Information security